Giancarlo Rastelli: Illness and death

 In September 1964, Rastelli underwent clinical examinations, a routine for the researchers of the Mayo Clinic.
 He was diagnosed with lung cancer and given six months to live.
 After the chest biopsy surgery, he was diagnosed with Hodgkin's disease.
 At that time, the first chemotherapy was being tested at the Mayo Clinic.
 The disease had been shown to have a five-year course with chemotherapy.
 In December 1969, after five years from the start of chemotherapy, the disease seemed to have disappeared.
 Unfortunately, just fifteen days later a large lymph node was detected in the liver.
 He decided to set off, accompanied by his wife, unaware of his last condition, for a trip to New York.
 Back in Rochester, his searches became frantic; he was conscious of the short time he still had available.
 On 29 January, Rastelli had to illustrate the third Rastelli method to his team.
 However, his condition suddenly worsened and he did not show up for the meeting: in this way his third method will not be revealed.
 He was hospitalized and intubated.
 On 2 February 1970, Rastelli died.

 At the end of 1980 the Gesuit Padre Mario Castelli from Parma got interested in the figure of Giancarlo and suggested him for beatification, with the aim of bringing him as an example for young Catholics, young students, researchers and doctors.
 The journey of canonization was very long and difficult also because of the death of padre Mario Castelli a few years later.
 It was only in 2000 that Andrea Maggiali proposed again the cause of beatification of Rastelli.
 The beatification process is currently in a waiting and prayer period.
 This is the prayer composed by the Bishop of Parma Mons.
 Solmi for the cause of beatification of Giancarlo Rastelli:

-O Lord, meek and humble of heart, your heart beat in union with the beloved disciple at the last-supper, and overflowed with water and blood upon the Cross, poured out for your sorrowful mother and the women who stood with her.
-The water of Baptism and the blood of the Eucharist gave life and strength to the Servant of God, Doctor Giancarlo Rastelli, so he could tend to broken hearts, helping them beat again with confidence, and raise up men of great heart.
-We pray to you, o Lord, through your Sacred-Heart, that women and men may be given hearts as great as that of the Servant of God, Doctor Giancarlo Rastelli, healers that have themselves been healed of all selfishness, skilled in the art of care, and filled with the charity that radiates from Him.
-We pray to you for this grace ...
-For all those seeking hope, solace and health: may their hearts beat in a renewed life, faithful along the path of illness, sustained by the smile of Giancarlo, a smile full of providence, a doctor formed by love.
+A prayer composed by the Bishop of Parma for Rastelli’s cause of beatification highlights his example as a physician and servant of God, and asks for spiritual support and healing for those facing illness.